Fokke-/bartender.js/README.md

 // Always push the element, regardless of bar configuration bartender.addPushElement('.myFixedElement')

-// Push element only if bar mode is 'push' or 'reveal' AND position is 'left' or 'right'. bartender.addPushElement('.myFixedElement', {
+// Push element only if bar mode is 'push' AND position is 'left' or 'right'. bartender.addPushElement('.myFixedElement', {
   modes: [
     'push',
-    'reveal',
   ],
   positions: [
     'left',